shivamdas-codes/python_chapter_1_and_2/README.md

-just exploring the world of python<br>
+just exploring the world of python